UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 But in this case, we don't need to fiddle with the XPath queries too much, as Scraper was able to deduce them for us, and we can copy the data output to the clipboard and paste it into a text document or a spreadsheet.

-There is a bit of data cleaning we might want to do prior to that, though.
+We might want to do a bit of data cleaning before that, though.

 1. The first column is empty because we have selected the photo and scraper recognizes that as an element, however, images are not included in the scraping process, so we can remove it using the red (-) icon and click on scrape to see the change.
 Let's do the same thing with column three because we are not interested in getting their positions and specialties for this example.
-1. We also want to rename the remaining columns accordingly, so let's change them to Faculty_name and Contact_info, and then save it.
+1. We also want to rename the remaining columns accordingly, so let's change them to `Faculty_name` and `Contact_info` and then save them.

 ## Custom XPath queries
-Sometimes, however, we do have to do a bit of work to get Scraper to select the data elements that we are interested in.
+Sometimes, however, we do have to do some work to get Scraper to select the data elements we are interested in.

-Note that we still have other info such as office location and times along with emails.
+Note that we still have other info, such as office location and times, along with emails.
 So what if we want to get a column only with emails instead?
-We should add a new column and rename it as Email and use Xpath to help us to refine that.
-To add another column in Scraper, use the little green "+" icon in the columns list.
+We should add a new column, rename it as Email, and use Xpath to help us refine that.
+To add another column in Scraper, use the green "+" icon in the column list.

-Let's inspect the link to identify on the developer's console the exact path for the email addresses.
-Select the email > right-click (make sure to not click in the email) > Inspect.
+Let's inspect the link to identify the exact path for the email addresses on the developer's console.
+Select the email > right-click (make sure not to click in the email) > Inspect.
 Then, hover the mouse over the email > right-click > copy > copy Xpath.
-Note that there will be an option to copy the Full path but you do not need that as we have already scraped from a portion of the website.
+Note that there will be an option to copy the Full path, but you do not need that, as we have already scraped from a portion of the website.

 > ## Tip:
-> You can copy the path to a notepad, it will help you to compare it with scrap and understand better
+> You can copy the path to a notepad; it will help you to compare it with scrap and understand better
 > where the element you are interested in is located.
 > You should have the path bellow or something slightly different if you have selected other faculty
 > email as the <tr> [row number] will represent the data you have selected: